 We added a hand-sewn Mayflower to the center of our table as a focal point and displayed wooden Pilgrims and Indians.
 Hand sewn napkins and a table runner were made in coordinating party colors.

 Because children love dressing the part, we created feather headbands and pilgrim hats from the printable collection.
 We added some costumes purchased at after-Halloween sales.

 Vivian sewed beautiful dresses and bonnets for the girls.
 The children had so much fun learning about traditional toys and games and practicing trades in the teepee.

 We hope you have fun planning your own kid-friendly Thanksgiving party and can use our ideas to inspire your own!

-Looking for a great selection of supplies for your kid-friendly Thanksgiving party?
-We think you’ll love these party sources put together by the Spaceships and Laser Beams crew.
+Looking for a great selection of party supplies for your kid-friendly Thanksgiving?
+We think you’ll love these:

 - Ornamental Indian Corn

 - Half Pint Mason Jars